INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

 Let us consider a variant of the adult census data that we saw
-previously: instead of having 2 categories, < $50k and >= $50k, the
+previously: instead of having 2 categories, *< $50k* and *>= $50k*, the
-target "Salaray" contains the exact value of the salary for each person.
+target "Salary" contains the exact value of the salary for each person.
-Thus, the target is continuous and we deal with a regression problem instead of a classification problem.
+Thus, the target is continuous, so we are dealing with a regression problem instead of a classification problem.

 The linear model assumes that the salary can be explained as a linear